dannyregan/dannyregan/README.md

-👋 Hi, I’m @dannyregan
+Hi, I’m @dannyregan
+- An Associate Consultant at Charles River Development, a State Street company
-- 📚 Graduate student at Merrimack College
+- A graduate student at Merrimack College
-- 🚀 Studying computer science, concentrating in software engineering
+- Studying computer science, concentrating in software engineering
-- 🐍 Working with Python, C++, SQL, JavaScript, Typescript, & HTML/CSS
+- Working with Python, C++, SQL, JavaScript, Typescript, & HTML/CSS
-- 🧠 Currently learning how to build social apps for mobile
+- Currently learning how to build social apps for mobile
-- 📫 Reach me at d.regan@columbia.edu
+- Reach me at d.regan@columbia.edu

 <!---
 dannyregan/dannyregan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.